-We generated three instances of a simplified healthcare database: the small, medium and large databases containing respectively (10, 30, 50) doctors, (100, 500, 1000) visits, (300, 2000, 5000) prescriptions and (40, 120, 200) drugs.
+We generated three instances of a simplified healthcare database: the small, medium, and large databases containing, respectively, (10, 30, 50) doctors, (100, 500, 1,000) visits, (300, 2,000, 5,000) prescriptions, and (40, 120, 200) drugs.
 Although we tested several queries, we describe below only the two most significant.
-Query Q1, which contains 3 joins and 2 selects on Visit and Drug (with selectivities of 20% and 5%) is representative of medium-complexity queries.
+Query Q1, which contains three joins and two selects on Visit and Drug (with selectivities of 20% and 5%), is representative of medium-complexity queries.
 Query Q4, which performs an aggregate on two attributes and requires the introduction of a Cartesian product, is representative of complex queries.
-For each query, we measure the performance for all possible query execution plans, varying the storage choices (with and without select and join ring indices).
+For each query, we measure the performance for all possible query execution plans, excluding those which induce additional Cartesian product, varying the storage choices (with and without select and join ring indices).
 Figures 6 and 7 show the results for both best and worst plans on databases built with or without join indices.